anjackson/anjackson.github.io/_posts/2008-12-22-zoetrope-an-interactive-time-machine-for-the-web.md

 permalink: "/2008/12/22/zoetrope_interactive_time_machine_web/"
 category: Digital Preservation
 tags:
-- archive
-- visualization
+- Web Archive
-- web
+- Visualization
 ---
 Adobe have been working on a cool user interface for visualising how web pages have changed over time, called <a href="http://www.cond.org/zoetrope.html">Zoetrope</a>.